foxsae/The-One-True-Lisp-Style-Guide/README.md

  (GCLS)
  * Use WHEN and UNLESS when there is only one alternative.
 Use IF when there are two alternatives and COND when there are several.

+ ## 17. PREDICATES

+ ## Consensus: Predicates should be suffixed with "p" or "-p" depending on if the word has hyphens in it already, and return "t" or "nil".

+ (PNKP)
+ * Be consistent in names: -p

+ (LLSG)
+ * Predicates should be suffixed with:
+ * "p" If the rest of the function name is a single word, e.g: abstractp, bluep, evenp.
+ * "-p" If the rest of the function name is more than one word, e.g largest-planet-p, request-throttled-p.

+ (GCLS)
+ * Names of predicate functions and variables end with a "P".
+ * You should name boolean-valued functions and variables with a trailing "P" or "-P", to indicate they are predicates.
+Generally, you should use "P" when the rest of the function name is one word and "-P" when it is more than one word.

+ (CLtL)
+ * A predicate is a function that tests for some condition involving its arguments and returns nil if the condition is false, or some non-nil value if the condition is true.
+ * By convention, the names of predicates usually end in the letter p (which stands for "predicate").
+ * If the name of the predicate is formed by adding a p to an existing name, such as the name of a data type, a hyphen is placed before the final p if and only if there is a hyphen in the existing name.

+ (LPCM)
+ * If you intend for a function to be a predicate, have it return T for true, not just non-NIL.
+If there is nothing worth returning from a function, returning T is conventional.
+But if a function is intended to be more than just a predicate, it is better to return a useful value.